5th Annual Food As Medicine Symposium

 3:30-4:45 pm Women’s Health Panel Presentations

-Women’s health is shaped by distinct hormonal transitions—yet nutrition and lifestyle guidance too often remains generic, under-researched, or siloed.
-In this in-depth, evidence-informed panel, four experts will deliver practical strategies to support women through key life stages: fertility, pregnancy, and menopause.
+Women’s health is shaped by distinct hormonal transitions, yet nutrition and lifestyle guidance too often remains generic, under-researched, or siloed.
+In this in-depth, evidence-informed panel, four experts will deliver practical strategies to support women through key life stages: adolescence and adulthood, pregnancy, and menopause.
 Attendees will gain clinically relevant, culturally responsive tools that can be integrated into healthcare, wellness coaching, and community programming.
-The session will conclude with a critical examination of disparities in women’s health outcomes—offering guidance on how to drive equity in research, policy, and clinical care.
+The session will conclude with a critical examination of disparities in women’s health outcomes, offering guidance on how to drive equity in research, policy, and clinical care.

 Learning Objectives

-- Describe the nutritional and lifestyle considerations across key stages of women’s hormonal, metabolic, and reproductive health (e.g., fertility, pregnancy, menopause).
+- Describe the nutritional and lifestyle considerations across key stages of women’s hormonal, metabolic, and reproductive health (e.g., adolescence, adulthood and menstruation; pregnancy; and menopause).

 - Identify how policy, research, and advocacy over history have influenced women’s health outcomes, and identify action steps to reduce health disparities.